 The summer months provide school leaders with the opportunity to take stock of the prior school year and plan for the coming school year.
 Summer bridge activities can create opportunities for students to play and socialize with peers, engage in fun learning activities and practice the routine of showing up in person to a classroom.
 These experiences may be especially important for young students who have never been in a formal classroom setting.
 The summer is a good time to conduct personalized outreach and home visits to students — and their families — who were chronically absent during the 2020-21 school year, when educators can check in on their well-being and ensure they have the support, and health and safety assurances, they need to return to school.

 Additionally, schools should consider implementing programming prior to the beginning of school to allow students and families to meet school staff, to share resources and ensure that they feel safe and supported prior to the first day of school.
-Our Building Bridges to School multi-tiered sample activities handout (forthcoming) offers ideas and actions that your school or district can take to encourage a successful transition back to school.
+Our Building Bridges to School multi-tiered sample activities handout offers ideas and actions that your school or district can take to encourage a successful transition back to school.
 Or create your own plan with this Building Bridges to School blank template.
 For incoming preschool or kindergarten students, download our Bridges to School PreK, K handout with sample activities.

 Fall: Create Community at School